seananderson/phd/discussion.md

 the expanding field of ecological portfolios and in doing so contributes to our understanding of variance, covariance, and extreme events in ecological systems.
-In this general discussion, I summarize theoretical and methodological advances of my thesis.
+In this general discussion, I summarize theoretical and methodological advances made by this thesis.
 I conclude by considering future applied ecology and conservation challenges and questions for the field to address.

-Narrowing down to consider only the theoretical and methodological contributions of my thesis, my thesis makes a number of contributions to the study of variance and extremeness in ecology.
+My thesis makes a number of theoretical and methodological contributions to the study of variance and extremeness in ecology.
 I extend a classic feature of ecology---Taylor's power law---into an empirical tool.
 We can use this approach to ask questions about the stability of metapopulation (and possibly community)